samuelmatia/GTA-Graph-Topology-Ablation/README.md

 Look for ideal_submission.csv and perturbed_submission.csv in 'submissions' folder.

-1. Encrypt them using the public key (encryption/public_key.pem).
+1. Encrypt them using the public key (submissions/python encrypt_submissions.py).

-2. Produce ideal.enc and perturbed.enc in the same folder (submissions/<Team_Name>/).
+2. It will Produce ideal.enc and perturbed.enc in the same folder (submissions/<Team_Name>/*.enc).

 Only the .enc files should be committed; the raw .csv files remain local (they are git‑ignored).
 Note: Please dont forget to create submisions/<Team_Name>/  (two *enc files will be placed here)